Christian Wulff: Political career

-The Christian Democrats made Wulff candidate for Minister President of the state in the run-up of the 1994 parliamentary election.
+The Christian Democrats made Wulff the candidate for Minister President of the state in the run-up to the 1994 parliamentary election.
 However, the popular incumbent Gerhard Schröder won an absolute majority in the Lower Saxony legislature, while the state CDU under Wulff received one of its worst results, leading some observers to doubt the wisdom of the provincial party nominating a young and neophyte candidate for Premier.
 After four years in opposition, the 1998 legislative assembly election brought another opportunity for Wulff to become Minister President.
-Indeed, the federal Christian Democrat party, led by Chancellor Helmut Kohl, pinned their hopes on Wulff – a Wulff victory would have stopped the inevitable rise of Schröder to the Social Democrat nomination for Chancellor.
+Indeed, the federal Christian Democrat party, led by Chancellor Helmut Kohl, pinned its hopes on Wulff – a Wulff victory would have stopped the inevitable rise of Schröder to the Social Democrat nomination for Chancellor.
 However, supported by a wave of sympathy for his potential candidacy for chancellor in the 1998 federal election, Schröder was returned to power by an enhanced majority – leaving Wulff to serve five more years as state leader of the opposition.

-Schröder won the 1998 federal election, leaving the post of Minister President to his anointed successor, Interior minister Gerhard Glogowski.
+Schröder won the 1998 federal election, leaving the post of Minister President to his anointed successor, Interior Minister Gerhard Glogowski.
 The latter soon stumbled over a scandal involving free travel paid by TUI and was succeeded by young parliamentary leader Sigmar Gabriel.
 In the wake of the 1999 scandal, as well as rising discontent with Schröder's federal cabinet, the Christian Democrats rose in the opinion polls and became a serious contender for power in the 2003 parliamentary election.